New Student Checklist:

 Welcome to NC State University!
 As a new student, you probably have lots of questions about where to go to find the resources and information you need about living and learning at NC State.
 The New Student Checklist can help as you start on the path to becoming the newest members of the Wolfpack family.

 Choose NC State

 You’ve done what it takes to be accepted by NC State - now it’s time for you to accept the invitation.
 If you feel that NC State is the perfect place for you to complete your college experience, then make the choice.
 Choose NC State University by completing the following steps.
-(If you have chosen not to attend, please RSVP via your WolfPAW application status page.)
+(If you have chosen not to attend, please let us know via your wolfPAW account.)